CubeVic/My_notes/docs/Coding/Python/Scripts/Scrapy_and_Scrapyrt.md

 scrapyrt -p <PORT>
 `

-<PORT> can be replaced with a port number.
+`<PORT>` can be replaced with a port number.
 For example

 `
 scrapyrt -p 3000
 `

 With this command Scrapyrt will setup locally a simple HTTP server that will allow you to control your crawler.
-You access it with a GET request through the endpoint http://localhost:<PORT>/crawl.json.
-To work properly it also needs at least these two arguments: start_requests (Boolean) and spider_name (string).
-Here you’d access to the result by opening the following URL in your browser:
+We can access it with a `GET` request through the endpoint `http://localhost:<PORT>/crawl.json.`

+To work properly it also needs at least these two arguments: `start_requests (Boolean)` and `spider_name (string)`. to see the results we can open the browser on:

 `
 http://localhost:3000/crawl.json?start_requests=true&spider_name=coin